 How To Build an Outdoor Pizza Oven

 With little more than some clay, sand, sawdust, brick, some recycled beer bottles and old cinder blocks, I had everything I needed to make my own oven.
-After familiarizing myself with Kiko’s cob oven design, I began building the foundation for my stove from the reclaimed cinder blocks and a few chunks of urbanite.
+After familiarizing myself with Kiko’s design, I began building the foundation for my version from the reclaimed cinder blocks and a few chunks of urbanite.
 A foundation raises the oven off of the ground and places it at a more convenient working height.
 (A hearth 40″ off the ground is a good average working height.)

 The Fire Brick Oven Hearth

 An insulating layer of beer bottles in a sawdust/clay mortar was assembled on top of the foundation in a ring of cob and beneath the firebrick hearth.
 The hearth, a simple arrangement of 17 recycled firebricks, would serve as the bottom of the cob oven, where breads and pizzas would bake directly.
 The hearth bricks were carefully laid on a thin bed of sand, so that they could be gently tapped to be firm and level.

 Sizing the Cob Oven

 I chose to construct a 22.5″ diameter oven, deciding that anything bigger would be beyond my current needs, and after using it, it’s definitely proven to be the perfect size.
 You can fit three medium-sized loaves of bread, or one or two small personal-sized pizzas in it at once.
 And at this small size, the entire mass can be heated to about 700 degrees in two hours of solid firing with good wood.

 Making a Brick Arch Doorway and Cob Dome